-• To providing a safe and healthful work environment.

-- To taking prompt remedial action up to and including immediate termination, against any employee who engages in any threatening behavior or acts of violence or who uses any obscene, abusive, or threatening language or gestures. - To taking appropriate action when dealing with members, former employees, or visitors to RAILS' facilities who engage in such behavior.
-Such action may include notifying the police or other law enforcement personnel and prosecuting violators of this policy to the maximum extent of the law. - To prohibiting unauthorized firearms or other weapons onto RAILS premises. - To establishing viable security measures to ensure that RAILS' facilities are safe and secure to the maximum extent possible and to properly handle access to RAILS facilities by the public, off-duty employees, and former employees.
+- To providing a safe and healthful work environment. - To taking prompt remedial action up to and including immediate termination, against any employee who engages in any threatening behavior or acts of violence or who uses any obscene, abusive, or threatening language or gestures. - To taking appropriate action when dealing with members, former employees, or visitors to RAILS' facilities who engage in such behavior.
+Such action may include notifying the police or other law enforcement personnel and prosecuting violators of this policy to the maximum extent of the law. - To prohibiting unauthorized firearms or other weapons onto RAILS premises.
+No RAILS employee shall possess, while on duty, or while in a RAILS vehicle, a firearm, ammunition, fireworks, or any explosive device or weapon likely or capable of causing harm to persons or property, except that employees authorized to carry concealed firearms under state or federal law may carry a concealed firearm on or about his or her person within his or her vehicle into a RAILS parking area and may store a firearm or ammunition concealed in a case within a locked vehicle or locked container out of plain view within the vehicle in the parking area, in the manner provided by the Firearm Concealed Carry Act, 430 ILCS 66/65(b).
+An employee may carry a concealed firearm in the immediate area surrounding his or her vehicle within a parking lot area only for the limited purpose of storing or retrieving a firearm within the vehicle's trunk.
+For purposes of this subsection, "case" includes a glove compartment or console that completely encloses the concealed firearm or ammunition, the trunk of the vehicle, or a firearm carrying box, shipping box, or other container. - To establishing viable security measures to ensure that RAILS' facilities are safe and secure to the maximum extent possible and to properly handle access to RAILS facilities by the public, off-duty employees, and former employees.